NestorMancilla/dijet/README.txt

 (To-do: Downdload Summer23 and ReReco samples.
 Not yet done for ZeroBias at least) (To-do: QG SFs and response)

+// v77.
+Re-reco 2024CS using re-reco L2L3Res.
+// v76.
+2024C re reco ECAL and HCAL.
+// v75.
+Adding TProfile for DB method.
 // v74.
-TProfile at different pt.
+TProfile at different pt and eta < 1.3.
 // v73.
 TProfile2D for MPF pT lead response.
 // v72.
 Runs for all the eras including Re reco B and C and 2024Ev2 using the hybrid JSON file.
 // v71. bool dolumi = false; GoldenRuns_378985to380945_DCSRuns_380946to381516.
 2024E_v2.